-I once heard a guest speaker’s intro that was longer than the speech.
+I once heard a guest speaker’s introduction that was longer than the speech.
 At first, I was amused because the person assigned to introduce the guest speaker was introduced for about 11 minutes long.

 He greeted everyone on the stage.
 He made some comments about the dignitaries who seemed to love the spotlight focused on them.
 The last time I saw something similar was at a conference of barangay officials.